TanishqKhetan/Traffic-SIgn-Recognisation/README.md

 - conv
 - dropout

-The CNN model used in the implementation of this project uses the following layers are as described in the following two images:
+The CNN model used in the implementation of this project uses the following layers as described in the following two images:
  1. Model Summary
 <p align="center">
     <img src="model summary.png">